Hiking in Volcanoes National

 Adaptations

-Mountain gorillas have adapted to the cool, misty climate of the high-altitude forests.
+mountain gorillas have adapted to the cool, misty climate of the high-altitude forests.
 The park’s diverse vegetation, including bamboo and herbaceous plants, forms the primary diet for these primates.

 Behavior and Social Structure

-Mountain gorillas exhibit fascinating social behaviors and complex social structures.
+mountain gorillas exhibit fascinating social behaviors and complex social structures.

 Social Groups